Chaz Newton-Smith Chaz Newton-Smith

 The Harlyn Bay Paintings

-In August 2020, during a break in the Covid lockdowns, Chaz Newton-Smith and his family spent a week in Harlyn Bay, Cornwall.
-It was a welcome change of pace and a chance to reset.
-At the time, Chaz was still recovering from injuries sustained in a serious accident the year before, and while he had started to regain his strength, painting was taking longer than usual.
+In August 2020, during a pause in the Covid lockdowns, Chaz Newton-Smith and his family spent a week in Harlyn Bay, Cornwall.
+The trip was a much-needed change of pace and a chance to recharge.
+At the time, Chaz was still recovering from a serious accident the year before.
+Though he had begun to regain strength, painting was slower than it used to be.

-One evening, during particularly stormy weather, Sarah, Chaz’s wife, suggested he go out and photograph the waves.
-He did just that, capturing the movement and energy of the sea as it crashed against the shore.
-Those photographs became the starting point for his first major paintings since the accident.
+One stormy evening, Sarah—Chaz’s wife—suggested he head out to photograph the crashing waves.
+He followed her advice, capturing images filled with movement and energy.
+Those photos became the starting point for his first major works since the accident.

-Back in Stockport, Chaz was working from a small kitchen at the back of a carpentry studio, a space that had been generously offered to him.
-Though far from ideal, it allowed him to start painting again.
-Using his reference photos from Cornwall, he began working on three pieces, each focusing on the power and movement of the waves.
+Back home in Stockport, Chaz worked from a small kitchen at the back of a carpentry studio, a space kindly lent to him.
+It wasn’t perfect, but it gave him room to paint again.
+Using his Cornwall photographs, he began creating three paintings, each exploring the wild force of the sea.

 The Painting Process